Tuesday, March 11, 2008

 Hair – various fluffy offerings from Romni’s basement; eyelash, fun fur, that kind of stuff

-Lips and nipples – Nashua yarn as above
+Lips and nipples – Nashua yarn as above, dyed with food colouring

 Eyes and tattoo – random embroidery thread I had lying around the house